-The short answer is you don’t need to.
-Majority of people that come to me with impacted wax issues do so because they attempt to clean their ears by means of cotton buds.
-Unfortunately this disrupts the natural series of events in your ear which continually aims to rid you ear of wax.
+The short answer is you don't need to.
+Majority of people that come to me with impacted wax issues do so because the attempt to clean their ears by means of cotton buds. unfortunately this disrupts the natural series of events in your ear which continually aims to rid your rear of wax.
 Not using cotton buds also stops me sounding like a robot as I tell client after client not to put cotton buds in their ears!

-So what is this ’natural series of events which clean my ears’?
+So what is this 'natural series of events which cleans my ears'?

 Your ear is one of the truly marvellous structures in the body.
 Not only does it allow you to have incredibly distinct hearing, it also is a cleaning machine.
 The bottom line is the wax you produce is like the washing up liquid that you use on your dishes.
 It’s clean, full of antibacterial and antifungal properties and protects your very delicate skin from harm.
 Little glands under the skin in your ear canal are responsible for secreting wax.
 It then travels along your ear canal towards the entrance of your ear, bringing with it loose skin cells, dirt and pathogens.
 Then as you shower, the water rinses it from the entrance.
 Like everything, as you get older bodily functions don’t work as well and as a result some things require a little assistance along the way.

 What is the best way to clean my ears?